 This post is where I have my current deck lists and ideas.
 There are dates under each list indicating the last day they were updated.
 Not every list or variant of a deck is on this page, but you can find a list for most archetypes here.
-This post will consist only of current Standard and Expanded format lists.
+This post will consist of current Standard and Expanded format lists.
+However, I will post lists from time to time that are in future formats (including cards that will be released in future sets).
 You can find lists in past Standard and Expanded formats on this page.
 I’ll write sections on here from time to time as well, which may end up in future articles.
 The idea is to make it possible for subscribers to see the ideas in progress and have access to lists before they are posted in articles.
-You can find a few decks before the paywall, however to see the majority of these lists you will be required to be a Stage 2 subscriber.
+You can find a few decks before the paywall, although to see the majority of these lists you will be required to be a Stage 2 subscriber.

 Standard: (Ultra Prism – Cosmic Eclipse)